chamambom/resume/README.md

 **Challenges Experienced**
  - The scoping did not cater for a robust identity solution , which forced us to migrate the AD to the cloud and keep seperate AD servers (On-premise and Clodu).Still feel like we could have done a better job.
- - Client had a lean team of I.T support personnel , which meant any changes required on the environment were sent to the service provider.
+ - Client had a lean team of I.T support personnel , which meant any changes required on the environment were sent to the service provider.<br>
  **Reference** - Dave Michie <br>

  **Organisation** - [Rainbow Tourism Group (RGT)](https://www.stewardbank.co.zw/)<br>